rwxrob/zet/20210830121618/README.md

 help each other level-up to wherever they want to be.

 Hopefully, you are here because you heard about me from someone you trust.
-That's one things mentorship and employment both require.
+That's one thing mentorship and employment both require.
 Sure I've helped a lot of people, but they honestly have helped me just as much.
 I literally got my current job from a member I met through this community.
 Won't you join us?